camilledepenveiller/PP-MAPS/README.md

-  -h, --help                        show this help message and exit -xtc XTC                          XTC trajectory file with centered system -tpr TPR                          TPR file used for MD -n N                              number of processes to perform the analysis, default to 1 -o OUTPUT, --output OUTPUT        PNG output file with heatmap of pharmacophore features of the whole MD, default to pharmacomap.png
+  -h, --help                        show this help message and exit -xtc XTC                          XTC trajectory file with centered system -tpr TPR                          TPR file used for MD -ligandscout                      add this argument to use LigandScout as pharmacophore generator -cdpkit                           add this argument to use CDPKit as pharmacophore generator -n N                              number of processes to perform the analysis, default to 1 -o OUTPUT, --output OUTPUT        PNG output file with heatmap of pharmacophore features of the whole MD, default to pharmacomap.png
 ```

+## Formatting

+`isort .; black -l 79 .`